HomeSDK Documentation

 Claude Code Plugin

 plugins/dashclaw/.claude-plugin/plugin.json is the Claude Code plugin manifest.
-Distributes the DashClaw MCP server (.mcp-claude.json) plus the dashclaw-governance and dashclaw-platform-intelligence skills as one installable bundle.
+Distributes the DashClaw MCP server (.mcp-claude.json) plus the dashclaw-governance skill as one installable bundle.
 Full step-by-step at /guides/claude-code.

 Install